spryker-shop/suite/README.md

 For detailed installation instructions of Spryker in Docker, see [Getting Started with Docker](https://documentation.spryker.com/docs/getting-started-with-docker).

-For troubleshooting of Docker based instanaces, see [Troubleshooting](https://documentation.spryker.com/docs/spryker-in-docker-troubleshooting).
+For troubleshooting of Docker based instances, see [Troubleshooting](https://documentation.spryker.com/docs/spryker-in-docker-troubleshooting).

 ### Prerequisites